 Licensing

-Licensing is one of the most nuanced areas of CTA system architecture.
 The right license mix directly impacts cost, feature availability, and user experience.
-Getting it wrong means either overpaying (giving full CRM licenses to users who only need a portal) or under-licensing (blocking features that the architecture depends on).
+Getting it wrong goes one of two ways: overpaying (giving full CRM licenses to users who only need a portal) or under-licensing (blocking features the architecture depends on).

 License Categories Overview